marvinwel/OpenShift-cheat-sheet/README.md

 # OpenShift Cheat Sheet

-This comprehensive cheat sheet provides quick references for common commands and operations in OpenShift.
+This comprehensive cheat sheet provides quick references for common commands and operations in OpenShift 4.10.40.
 Learn how to build and run containers, manage pods, services, routes, templates, scaling, and more.

 ## Table of Contents